Magic Kingdom Park

 Tomorrowland

-Tomorrowland® is home to the park’s biggest thrill rides.
-The land has a retro-futuristic look — all sleek curves, neon, and metallic surfaces — and it lights up beautifully after dark.
+Tomorrowland® is home to the park’s biggest thrill rides with a retro-futuristic look: sleek curves, neon, and metallic surfaces.
+It lights up beautifully after dark.

 • Space Mountain.® An indoor coaster in near-total darkness.
-The track is not intense by modern coaster standards, but the darkness makes it feel faster.
+The track isn’t intense by modern coaster standards, but the darkness makes it feel faster.
 44-inch height requirement.

 • TRON Lightcycle / Run.
 You lean forward on a motorcycle-style vehicle and launch into the Grid.
-The ride is short but intense.
+It’s short but intense.
 48-inch height requirement.

 • Buzz Lightyear’s Space Ranger Spin.
 An interactive dark ride where you shoot at targets and rack up a score.
-It is currently closed for updates and expected to reopen in spring 2026 with new effects and ride vehicles.
+Currently closed for updates and expected to reopen in spring 2026 with new effects and ride vehicles.

 • Monsters, Inc. Laugh Floor.
 A live interactive comedy show where the audience plays a role.
-The jokes change every time and the performers play off the crowd, so no two shows are the same.
-Air-conditioned and fun for all ages.
+The jokes change every time as performers play off the crowd, keeping it air-conditioned and fun for all ages.

 • Tomorrowland Transit Authority PeopleMover.
-A slow-moving ride that loops through Tomorrowland on an elevated track.
+A slow-moving ride looping through Tomorrowland on an elevated track.
 Wait times are almost always short.
-It gives you a break from walking and a peek inside Space Mountain.
+You get a break from walking and a peek inside Space Mountain.

 • Walt Disney’s Carousel of Progress.
-A rotating theater show that walks you through 100 years of technology.
-It is the longest-running stage show in American theater history.
-Disney has announced that an Audio-Animatronics figure of Walt Disney himself will be added to the show’s opening scene.
+A rotating theater show spanning 100 years of technology.
+It’s the longest-running stage show in American theater history.
+Disney has announced that an Audio-Animatronics figure of Walt Disney will be added to the show’s opening.

-• Astro Orbiter.® A spinner ride on an elevated platform — the views are great but the line moves slowly.
+• Astro Orbiter.® A spinner ride on an elevated platform with great views, though the line moves slowly.

 • Tomorrowland Speedway.
-A go-kart-style ride on a track.
-Kids love it.
-Adults may find it basic, but it is a rite of passage for young drivers.
+A go-kart-style ride on a track that kids love.
+Adults may find it basic, but it’s a rite of passage for young drivers.
 32-inch height requirement to ride, 54-inch to drive alone.

 Tomorrowland Transit Authority PeopleMover is easy to overlook, but it is one of the best rides in the park for a quick break.
 The views are great, the line moves fast, and you can rest your feet for 10 minutes.
 Ride it in the late afternoon when energy starts to dip.